Foster Collaboration and Engagement in Your Remote Team to Boost Productivity

 Remote collaboration is the process of fostering teamwork, communication, and engagement between remote workers with the aim of increasing overall team productivity and efficiency.
 This isn’t just a challenge for management, but an individual challenge for each worker to stay involved and find their role in achieving team goals.

-Why remote engagement is challenging
+Why remote collaboration & engagement is challenging

 Remote engagement is challenging for one very big reason: psychological distance.
 Put another way, this refers to the emotional connections teams make when they are working in the same place, establishing processes and team dynamics IRL.
 Remote workers are more likely to feel isolated due to the lack of team-building activities, collaboration opportunities, and conversations their office counterparts experience.

 How to collaborate remotely

 There are many remote collaboration tools to boost communication and productivity, from collaboration software like online whiteboards to project management apps like Asana and Trello to file sharing apps like Google Docs and Dropbox.
 However, remote team collaboration is about more than just the tools.
 It’s important to engage your team through rituals and activities that help foster the connections they miss from being in-person.
 This will make their collaboration more creative, more productive, and more engaging for them.